serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 system to infer that type `n` must be of kind `Symbol`.
 And at the call site, in the `fn` function, we don't know the kind of `n`.
 If it is of kind `Symbol` then the second instance should be called, but if it something else, then the first instance should be called.
-And this dilemma makes GHC give up and throw the error.
+And this dilemma makes GHC give up and produce the error.

 ### How to fix it?